TedTschopp/tschopp.net/_posts/2018-04-19-Factions-Ideologies-and-Religions-in-Role-Playing-Games.md

 **Example:**

->The University is quite tolerant as long as you are not interested in harming or suppressing knowledge or the restoration of knowledge. +4 unless you demonstrate a desire to suppress knowledge than -4.
+The University is quite tolerant as long as you are not interested in harming or suppressing knowledge or the restoration of knowledge. +4 unless you demonstrate a desire to suppress knowledge than -4.
-{: .example}
+{: .example .well}

 #### Individualism